jupyterhub/jupyterhub/docs/source/troubleshooting.md

 # Troubleshooting

-While troubleshooting, you may see unexpected behaviors or receive an error message.
+When troubleshooting, you may see unexpected behaviors or receive an error message.
 This section provides links for identifying the cause of the problem and how to resolve it.